Is your energy job safe?

 Larry Page once said in an interview “We don’t have as many managers as we should, but we would rather have too few than too many.”

 This can be scary as it turns the corporation as we know it (oh yes, your utility is exposed to it just as well) on its head.
-Visionaries on the one side and apprentices on the other are able to cooperate again as it was hundreds of years ago.
+Visionaries on the one side and apprentices on the other can cooperate again as it was hundreds of years ago.
 Look at leaders like Elon Musk or Larry Page himself.
-They spend their days with things like cars, spaceships and the future of food even while they are Information technology majors.
+They spend their days with things like cars, spaceships, and the future of food even while they are Information technology majors.

 When Google started up they wanted to sell out to Yahoo for a million and were sent out the front door.
 They then went to Excite to sell for 750.000 and were sent out the back door.
 Both companies are toast today and Goggle rules the flock.
 How about that?
 Both companies were killed by their Middle Management.